-The Statement is arranged in sections (Community, Economy, Landscape and Wildlife, Settlement, Buildings, Highways and Street Furniture) with each containing descriptive text followed by a series of numbered guidelines.
-These guidelines represent the key points that users of the document are encouraged to take into account when planning or implementing development or change.
+The Statement is arranged in sections (Community, Economy, Landscape and Wildlife, Settlement, Open Spaces, Buildings, Highways and Street Furniture) with each containing descriptive text followed by a series of numbered guidelines.
+These guidelines represent the key points that users of the document are encouraged to take into account at an early stage when planning or implementing development or change.